ff6347/doing-papercraft/docs/gallery.md

-These are some process and results images from the workshop.
+These are some process and result images from the workshop.

 Images taken by Anna, Samira, Amelie, Jonathan, Merle, Ron, Mario, Philipp, Thomas, Tito, Roman, Stephane and Katja.